stephensl/RB129/study_guide_interview.md

   - `self` prepended to method definition is how we define class methods or module methods.
   - `self` inside of an instance method references the calling object.
   - `self` inside of a class definition, but outside an instance method references the class itself.
   - `self` is used to call setter methods within instance methods to disambiguate from creating local variables.

 # Class Methods
+  Class methods are behaviors defined on the class itself, and exhibit class level behavior that is unique to the class rather than individual objects.
+  Class methods may be invoked directly on the class, and cannot be invoked by instances of the class.
+Class methods are defined by prepending `self` to the method definition.
+  Useful when method does not need to deal with state of individual objects.

 # Class Variables